 There’s certainly a difference between writing a personal blog and writing for a blog intended to make money.
 This post will outline a profitable blog writing format that you can incorporate on your blog to increase your earnings online.

-If you’re wondering how to write a blog post that will attract blog traffic from search engines and help you to make money blogging then this post is for you.
+If you’re wondering how to write a blog post that will attract blog traffic from search engines and help you to make money blogging then stick around.
 You’ll learn how to create blog content that converts and what to do to market it once it’s written.

 Before you put pen to paper, or finger to keyboard, I have some steps that are crucial for you to take before you write a blog post.
 I’ll also share steps to take while writing the perfect blog post and what you should do once you’ve written it.